bfanger/svelte-preprocess-react/README.md

 Using multiple frontend frameworks add overhead both in User and Developer experience.

 - Increased download size
-- Slower (each framework boundry adds overhead)
+- Slower (each framework boundary adds overhead)
 - Context switching, keeping the intricacies of both Svelte and React in your head slows down development

-svelte-preprocess-react is a migraton tool, it can be used to migrate _from_ or _to_ React, it's not a long term solution.
+svelte-preprocess-react is a migration tool, it can be used to migrate _from_ or _to_ React, it's not a long term solution.

+# More info

+- [reactify()](./docs/reactify.md) Convert a Svelte component into an React component
+- [hooks()](./docs/hooks.md) Using React hooks inside Svelte components
+- [useStore](./docs/useStore.md) Using a Svelte Store in a React components
+- [react-router](./docs/react-router.md) Migrate from react-router to SvelteKit
+- [Architecture](./docs/architecture.md) svelte-preprocess-react's API Design-principles and System architecture